Few things are worse than getting put up in a grungy, beat-up, or dated hotel room in Las Vegas.

 Baseline renovated room options include Bellagio’s Resort King, Premier King (pictured below), and Premier 2 Queen rooms.

-I recently stayed in a Premier King room at Bellagio – Check it out!
+I recently stayed in both a Premier King room and a Premier 2 Queen Room!

-Bellagio also announced plans in March of 2023 to spend $110 million as part of a renovation project that will touch 819 guest rooms and 104 suites in their Spa Tower.
-The new rooms will start to become available in July, with work wrapping up in October of 2023.
+Bellagio also spent $110 million as part of a renovation project that touched 819 guest rooms and 104 suites in its Spa Tower, which wrapped up in the fall of 2023.

-The baseline room product will be nearly identical to the recently renovated Premier King room pictured above, and the bathroom’s a real stunner (below).
+The baseline room product is nearly identical to the recently renovated Premier King room pictured above, and the bathroom is a real stunner (below).

-- Their Palace Tower, which is the largest by room count at 1,181 rooms, was refreshed in 2017.
+- Their Palace Tower, which is the largest by room count at 1,181 rooms, was refreshed in 2017, but a new project (with no renderings) is scheduled to kick off in 2027.

-- Caesars’ Augustus Tower, centrally located near the Garden of the Gods pool and hotel lobby, was refurbished in 2016.
+- Caesars’ Augustus Tower, centrally located near the Garden of the Gods pool and hotel lobby, was refurbished in 2016, but a new project (without renderings) is scheduled to kick off in 2026.

-- Caesars’ Julius Tower, formerly known as the Roman Tower, was renovated in 2015.
+- Caesars’ Julius Tower, formerly known as the Roman Tower, was renovated in 2015, but a fresh project (again… without renderings) was announced for 2027.

 Horseshoe: All rooms in Horseshoe’s last remaining tower, the Resort Tower, were last renovated as part of a project that wrapped up in 2018.
 Guestrooms pop with red accent walls and modern furnishings, and the exterior of the building has been re-painted recently to match the Horseshoe brand.

-Notably, Horseshoe’s former Jubilee Tower is in the process of being integrated into neighboring Paris, as their new Versailles Tower.
+Notably, Horseshoe’s former Jubilee Tower has been integrated into neighboring Paris, as their new Versailles Tower.

 Flamingo: Over 2/3 (or 2,246 out of 3,460 rooms) of the rooms at Flamingo were renovated in 2018 at a cost of $156 million.